xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n009 - **Assemble string** DIDN'T SOLVE IT ON FIRST TRY, you gotta try again!!!! n010 - **CamelCase Method** It went well but there's a little detail that tricked me.
 DO IT AGAIN!!!! n011 - **Closures and Scopes** Very important interview question!
 You must explain how and why this happens.

+n012 - **Simple Pig Latin** DIDN'T SOLVE IT ON FIRST TRY, an edge case that needed Regex.
+Solved the main functionality, though